Location, Location, Location

 Does your hotel have the facility to allow you host the speeches outdoors?
 If you want your speeches to look their best then this is pretty much the absolute best option.
 These generally happen before guests are called in for the meal so they are out of the way before the meal and they don't delay the meal or the party.
 This also means that everyone is in natural light which we already know is awesome and your photographer will be able to capture so much more.
 To surmise, outdoor speeches rock!

 Let's talk about table centrepieces, bigger is definitely not better in this regard.
 If guests have to move left or right to be able to speak to people across the table it's not ideal for them but it's also not ideal for your pictures.
-When shooting speeches I also like to capture the reactions of guests to certain anecdotes or jokes and with large centrepieces it makes it impossible to capture some guests or at the very least it blocks some guests out of some pictures.
+When photographing speeches I also like to capture the reactions of guests to certain anecdotes or jokes and with large centrepieces it makes it impossible to capture some guests or at the very least it blocks some guests out of some pictures.
 Large table decorations on the top table can also create a divide between some people sitting at the table, especially if it's placed between them, it can create an unnatural divide in photos.
 You could very easily save money by having smaller decorations here and improve the quality of your pictures at the same time.

 The number 1, most important piece of advice I can give you is to ENJOY YOUR DAY!!!!